eProsima/Fast-DDS-monitor/docs/rst/user_manual/select_entity.rst

 Selected Entity
 ###############

-Functionality related with the entities displayed in :ref:`left_sidebar_layout`.

-The application will store one entity as  **last entity clicked** in order to manage what information is displayed.
+The application stores one entity as  **last entity clicked** in order to manage what information is displayed.
 An entity is every element that is being tracked by the monitor (visit :ref:`entities` section).
-To set one entity as *clicked* double click in any entity in any of the :ref:`left_sidebar_layout`, and this entity will be set as *Selected Entity* for the whole application from now on.
+To set one entity as *clicked* double click in any entity in any of the :ref:`left_sidebar_layout` panels, and this entity will be set as *Selected Entity* for the whole application from now on.

 The following information depends on the entity selected: